SuspiciousLookingOwl/scrape-yt/README.md

 // ES6 / TypeScript
 import { scrapeYt } from "scrape-yt";

-//Searches for video with keyword "Never gonna give you up" and limited to 10 videos await scrapeYt.search("Never gonna give you up", {
+// Searches for video with keyword "Never gonna give you up" and limited to 10 videos await scrapeYt.search("Never gonna give you up", {
     type: "video"
 });

-//Or use promises
+// Or use promises
 scrapeYt.search("Never gonna give you up", {
     type: "video"
 }).then(videos => {